OpenDSA/OpenDSA/RST/en/Indexing/BTree.rst

 cause it to underflow in turn.
 If the last two children of the root merge together, then the tree loses a level.
-Figure :num:`Figure #BPmerge` illustrates the node-merge deletion process.

-.. _BPmerge:

-.. odsafig:: Images/BPmerge.png
-   :width: 400
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Deletion from a :math:`\mathrm{B}^+` tree via collapsing siblings

-   Deleting the record with key value 33 from the :math:`\mathrm{B}^+` tree of Figure :num:`Figure #BPexamp` via collapsing siblings.
-   (a) The two leftmost leaf nodes merge together to form a single leaf.
-   Unfortunately, the parent node now has only one child.
-   (b) Because the left subtree has a spare leaf node, that node is passed to the right subtree.
-   The placeholder values of the root and the right internal node are updated to reflect the changes.
-   Value 23 moves to the root, and old root value 33 moves to the rightmost internal node.

 Here is a Java-like pseudocode for the :math:`\mathrm{B}^+` tree delete algorithm.